Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

 IFrame(fc.getFireflyUrl(), 1100, 600)
 ```

-In another cell, enter the code to perform the desire tasks
+In another cell, enter the code to perform the desired tasks

 ```python